 It was in 2016 that I first established the Old Stackyard British Blues herd in memory of my late wife Evelyn.
 We had sold our farm and built a house for our retirement, but sadly Evelyn’s untimely death from cancer changed everything.
 I launched this Blues herd from scratch, with just three cows and five heifers, for the sole purpose of raising funds for my two favoured causes.
-Four years on, I have raised over £50,000 so far – and am now planning the biggest sale to date.
+Seven years on, I have raised over £120,000 so far.

 The herd is bred to AI, is Level 1 Herd Health, totally closed.
 Double fenced with badger proof wire on the inside.